 #6 Engage Chinese tourists on Social media

 Having followers on WeChat or Weibo is great but now what you have to do is to engage them to create a real flow of interest and potential future customers.
-Use creative ways such as games, challenges or Q&A, for example, to push your Chinese followers to interact with you but also with each other.
+Use creative ways such as games, challenges, or Q&A, for example, to push your Chinese followers to interact with you but also with each other.

 #7 Do some storytelling and have a real brand power

 If you really want your brand to gain visibility and to be seen as a must-visit place at your location, you should have a strong brand image.
 This brand image should be unique and proper to your brand.
 You can use storytelling by posting videos on Youku and then sharing it on social media for example.
-You can choose any kind of characteristics as long as it aligns with your corporate values and shows your business as a human corporation.
+You can choose any kind of characteristic as long as it aligns with your corporate values and shows your business as a human corporation.

 #8 Take care of your employees in charge of the project

 Speaking about human beings, last research and studies showed that taking care of your employees actually allows you to deliver better products and services.
 A study done by Shangri-la stated that upselling at the front desk improved hotel reputation by 25%!
 Needless to say, if you have social media managers who are not fully committed or even trusted, they won’t do the best they could do.
 Allow your social managers to be autonomous, to work independently while providing them with clear objectives, efficient tools, and the right contacts to reach out for in case of emergency.